t2946282/demoproject/README.md

 ## Commodore 64 basic and sprite graphics

 The Commodore 64 User's Guide has some helpful programming tutorials and code samples how to develop with C64.
 Or more like how to program with Commodore Basic language.
 Basic language was licensed from Microsoft.
-Following example is somewhat famous **Up, up, and away** sprite graphics demonstration, where C64 is programmed to display moving hot air balloon on the TV screen or monitor.
+Following example is somewhat famous **Up, up, and away** sprite graphics demonstration, where C64 is programmed to display a moving hot air balloon across the TV screen or monitor.

 ![Alt text](images/balloon.png?raw=true "Balloon")